You can also Fetch the source code or compiled executables which contain the documentation.

 A. No, it is freeware!
 We would appreciate a donation if you find it useful.
 Your support allows us to keep maintaining the project!

 Q. How do I connect to a non-standard port number?

 A. Use the -P option (i.e. ncftp -P 2121 FTP.example.com).
 This works with all the programs as well as the open command in the NcFTP shell.

-Q. Does NcFTP support any secure FTP modes a la SSH Transfer of File Protocol/SSL/SSH Tunnels?
+Q. Does NcFTP support any Encrypted File Transfer Protocol modes a la SSH Transfer of File Protocol/SSL/SSH Tunnels?

-A. NcFTP does not have any built-in support for encryption or secure FTP of any type.
-We do not support any type of interaction with hacks such as File Transfer Protocol over SSH tunnels.
+A. NcFTP does not have any built-in support for encryption or Encrypted File Transfer Protocol of any type.
+We do not support any type of interaction with hacks such as FTP over SSH tunnels.
 We may implement a Encrypted FTP mode at a future date, but please do not ask for an ETA.